 What you need to qualify for entry...

-Applicants will be assessed through their personal statement as part of the recruitment process
+- Applicants will be assessed through their personal statement and be invited in for interview based on the personal statement as part of the recruitment process

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in a similar subject area.